Skip to main content

 Insurance and liability waivers

-In addition to event insurance, a current Certificate of Liability Insurance is required of all off-campus catering vendors, in addition to other vendors as specified by the University.
-See details at Required Insurance and Liability Waivers.
+Certificate of Liability: A current Certificate of Liability Insurance is required of all off-campus catering vendors, in addition to other vendors as specified by the University.

 Showing films and videos